NomadCode33/Hurricanes-since-1851/README.md

 **Tech used:** ArcGIS Pro

-First, I gathered four datasets: the NASA basemap image, NOAA historic hurricanes, coastlines and graticules, and Firefly icon images.
-To create an engaging visual experience, I selected the South Pole Stereographic Projection.
-This projection highlights the circular structure of the numerous storms worldwide, emphasizing the density in the Northern Hemisphere.
+I began by gathering four key datasets: the NASA basemap image, NOAA's historic hurricane data, coastlines and graticules, and a collection of Firefly icon images.
+To create a captivating visual experience, I chose the South Pole Stereographic Projection.
+This projection accentuates the circular patterns of storms across the globe, drawing attention to the storm density in the Northern Hemisphere.

-Next, I modified the basemap to be darker and more saturated, enhancing the contrast with the bright hurricane points.
-I made the grayscale of the basemap slightly transparent, allowing a hint of color to show through.
+To make the hurricane points stand out, I modified the basemap, darkening it and boosting its saturation to enhance contrast.
+I also adjusted the grayscale of the basemap to be slightly transparent, allowing subtle colors to peek through and adding depth to the map.

-I then added the Firefly icons in the Content pane, linking the images to the points representing the hurricanes.
-To enhance the map's visual appeal and focus, I added a vignette at the center.
+Next, I incorporated the Firefly icons in the Content pane, linking them to the hurricane data points to create a dynamic visual effect.
+To draw the viewer's focus to the center, I added a vignette, which softly darkens the edges of the map.

-At the bottom of the map, I included a bar chart comparing data counts by year.
-Below the chart, I added annotation text to provide context on the history of hurricanes and how measurement methods have evolved over time.
-This combination of visual elements and informative text helps create a comprehensive and engaging representation of the data.
+At the bottom of the map, I placed a bar chart that compares hurricane occurrences by year.
+Beneath the chart, I added annotation text that provides context about the history of hurricanes and explains how measurement methods have evolved over time.
+This combination of striking visuals and informative text creates a comprehensive and engaging representation of the data, inviting viewers to explore and understand the story of hurricanes worldwide.

 ## Optimizations